ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lse/intro.md

 Vulnerability Tsx async abort:   Not affected
 Flags:                           fp asimd evtstrm aes pmull sha1 sha2 crc32 cpuid
 ```
-Look specifically at the flags information printed at the end.
+Look specifically at the flags printed at the end.

 Here is the output from running `lscpu` on an AWS T4g instance: